 If you like, you can invite friends over and make it a decluttering party.
 However, it may end up happening that you have a lot of fun without getting much decluttering done!
 If that’s the case, keep the music and snacks handy but skip inviting your friends.

 Decluttering can be physically and mentally exhausting, so take regular breaks and celebrate your accomplishments, major and minor.
 Have a relaxing cup of tea, chat with a friend, or watch cat videos on YouTube!
 Knowing that a reward awaits you can provide extra motivation in getting the job done.

 Set Up a Pickup

-After you’ve finished going through all of your belongings, you should have at least a couple boxes of stuff that you’d like to donate.
+After you’ve finished going through all of your belongings, you will find yourself with a couple of more boxes of items you’d like to donate.
 If you have a car, you can simply drive everything to the nearest shelter or second-hand store.

-But what if you don’t have a car?
-Some thrift store chains, including the Salvation Army and Goodwill, will actually pick up your donatable items for you, so you don’t have to cart them across your neighborhood.
+Don’t have a car?
+Not a problem.
+Some thrift store chains, including the Salvation Army and Goodwill, will actually pick up your items for you, so you don’t have to cart them across your neighborhood.
 The Salvation Army will pick up boxes, furniture, and almost anything else, and some Goodwill stores pick up large items that are hard to transport.

 Finally, it’s time to deal with the items you want to sell.
-A good starting point for this is to post a status on Facebook to see if any of your friends would want to buy your items.
+You can post a status on Facebook asking friends if they’d be interested in buying your items.
 Selling to friends is often a lot easier and less risky than selling to strangers.
 If your friends aren’t interested, try selling on sites like eBay or Amazon.